Helen Goodson MCSP HPC

 Helen Goodson is the owner and clinical director of Harpenden Physiotherapy.
 She qualified in 1983 at St Thomas’ Hospital and has worked both within the NHS and private sector.
 Helen originally specialised in elderly care but has worked exclusively as a musculoskeletal specialist since 1992.
 Her speciality is the cervical spine and sports injuries.
 A particular interest in rugby has resulted in her treating and rehabilitating international rugby players.
 Helen delivers orthopaedic and sports injury educational programmes to GP’s and has lectured at the BMA on the diagnosis of common musculoskeletal conditions and rugby injury prevention.
 She is a keen supporter of Harpenden and OA rugby clubs and has treated many of their players.
 Helen is a retired county tennis player and county golfer and is experienced in treating injuries relating to the specific demands of all sports.
+Helen is recognised by all major insurance companies.
+Appointments with Helen are available on request.

 Clare Johnston qualified in 1994 at Leeds University.
 In 1996 she trained in Woman’s Health Physiotherapy and has an advanced certificate in the treatment of the pelvic floor.
 Clare is an experienced women’s health physiotherapist and a member of POGP (Pelvic Obstetric & Gynaecological Physiotherapy).
 She has been a clinical educator at the University of Hertfordshire and runs training sessions for GP’s at their surgeries.

 After she qualified Clare worked at Northampton Hospital in musculoskeletal and women’s health physiotherapy.
 She was also the first team physiotherapist for the Northampton Saints professional rugby club during which time she obtained her Masters degree in Sports Physiotherapy.
 Over the past 20 years Clare has gained a wealth of hands on experience; including working in a trauma unit in Minneapolis USA and a managing a consultant led pain clinic team.
+Clare is now registered to provide Mummy MOT assessments.
+Clare is available in clinic on Wednesdays and Fridays and is recognised by all major insurance companies.

 Emily Firmin qualified in 2005 from the University of Brighton.
 She initially worked at Barnet and Chase Farm Hospitals completing various rotations including musculoskeletal, orthopaedics, respiratory and neuro-rehab .